jdbalistreri/PluggedIn/docs/phases/phase2.md

 ##Notes
+* ASK ABOUT HOW TO DIVIDE JOBS/SCHOOLS IN EXPERIENCES
 * Make sure that the current user may only edit his/her own profile (can either toggle the edit buttons or I can have two different views; also can have protections on the Rails side)
 * Clicking edit on any property of a JobIndexItem or SchoolIndexItem will display the entire form to edit that item
 * I will need to look into the best way to handle the dates -- how do I store months/years only or years only?
 Also, how do I say present in the database?